EuroPsy: Principles and standards

 The educational requirements for the Basic EuroPsy Certificate normally include a five-year full-time university curriculum in psychology, consisting of a Bachelors phase (3 years) and a Masters phase (2 years).
 After completion a further year of supervised semi-independent work is needed within a particular area of professional psychology.
 Such a year of training can either be part of a university curriculum or arranged through some other institution, such as a work organization.
 The training should enable the supervisee to develop the competences needed by a psychologist in professional practice.
 The supervisors assess the trainee’s achievements; the Certificate can only be awarded if the trainee can be expected to perform adequately as a professional psychologist in the area of practice.

 The requirements for a Specialist EuroPsy Certificate differ somewhat per area of practice.
 At least three years of further work experience as well as further study are needed to qualify.

 Continued Professional Development (CPD)

 EuroPsy Certificates have a limited validity.
 After a period of seven years the holder of a Certificate has to re-apply showing evidence of continued work experience and of professional development through activities such as, for example, participation in accredited courses and peer supervision meetings, and presentations to professional audiences.

 Administration

-For the administration of EuroPsy EFPA has established a European Awarding Committee (EAC).
-The EAC delegates the authority to award EuroPsy Certificates to a recognized National Awarding Committee (NAC), appointed by the EFPA members association in a country.
+For the administration of EuroPsy EFPA has established a European EuroPsy Committee (EAC).
+The EAC delegates the authority to award EuroPsy Certificates to a recognized National EuroPsy Committee (NAC), appointed by the EFPA members association in a country.
 The EAC works in close cooperation with the EFPA Head Office in Brussel.